Abdoshe/ausabavalidator/README.txt

 ausabavalidator is a validator for Australian Banker Association (ABA) files released under the GPLv3.

 Requires Python 3 and pytest for tests.
-All tests currently pass.
+No tests exist in this branch, they'll be added before merging back to master.

 At this point the ABA filename is hardcoded in validator.py, this will change.